mParticle/docs/src/pages/developers/sdk/web/media/index.md

 | "ad_completed" | True if `logAdEnd` was called to end the segment. |
 | "ad_skipped" | True if `logAdSkip` was called to end the segment. |

-## Logging Media Events
+## Log Media Events

 Once your session is instantiated, you will need to trigger a `SessionStart`.
-This should be done _at the moment the user interacts with your content_.
+This should be done at the moment the user interacts with your content.
 For example, if the media is set to trigger on a user click, and your player fires a `play` event when the content starts, the session must begin before the `play` event.

 1. Start a session